 The Board has been co-named under a Director's Order of the Ontario Ministry of the Environment, Conservation and Parks related to the contamination of previously owned land.
 The Director's Order is a no fault order, and can be issued to any prior landowners of the property.
 As such, determination of fault is not a criteria and the Board must comply with the Order.
-The Board does not accept responsibility.
-The amount of any liability under the Director's Order cannot be reasonably determined, as such, no liability has been accrued in these financial statements.
+The amount of any liability under the Director's Order cannot be reasonably determined, as such, no liability has been accrued in these consolidated financial statements.